 We do not like to overload children with homework but occasionally, children may be given other work to help them catch up if they have gaps in their learning.

 If any parent would like any other additional work to do at home – they should contact the classteacher.

-2. If your child is self-isolating due to them or members of their household having symptoms (providing they are well enough to work) their classteacher will provide a paper work pack which follows the work currently going on in class.
-They will be able to upload work and messages to teachers will be picked up as often as is practical in the school day.
+If your child is self-isolating in line with Government guidance (providing they are well enough to work) their classteacher will provide work on Class Dojo which follows the work currently going on in class as closely as possible.
+They will be able to upload work, and messages to teachers will be picked up as often as is practical in the school day.